Month 1, Day 17, Sunday 9:00 p.m.

 She took the single swallow remaining in the vial and tossed the empty bottle in the box where all the other empty jars, bottles, and vials were piling up.
 Almost immediately, she felt her focus tighten, her brain organizing the steps she needed to take to complete all her tasks as efficiently as possible.

-‘There is no time to waste, and I won’t leave these people to die.’
-She felt the battle wand she’d taken from one of the captured Morrows, tucked in an inner pocket.
-It was filled with only stunning spells, nothing more powerful, but she was pretty sure there were a few charges left.
+‘There is no time to waste, and I will not leave these people to die.’
+She felt for the battle wand she’d secretly slipped from one of the captured Morrows’ insensate fingers while taking them captive, now tucked in one of her inner pockets.
+The glyph next to its activation lever told her it was filled with only stunning spells, nothing more powerful, but she was pretty sure there were a few charges left.
 ‘If more enemies come, we’ll fight them off, too.’

 The Bonus Omake Poll winner: “Thaddeus POV from chapter ‘Sirens’ Aberrant incident (exploring a low-level Aberrant and the workings of the Red Guard more directly)”